 To occupy your cat, or simply to please him, you have certainly offered him a scratching post.
 Unfortunately, your furball is completely indifferent to it and prefers to scratch the soft leather of your armchairs or your curtains.
-At this stage, it is important to know how to get cat use to scratching posts.
-To better understand your little feline and encourage him to use his cat scratching post, you must, above all, know why he adopts this behavior.
+It is essential to know how to get cat use to scratching posts at this stage.
+To better understand your little feline and encourage him to use his cat scratching post, you must know why he adopts this behavior above all.

 The importance for a cat to make its claws

-Your cat does not scratch your furniture just to annoy you, there are very specific reasons for this behavior.
-You have to understand that this is one of his only means of defense when he feels in danger.
+Your cat does not scratch your furniture just to annoy you; there are very specific reasons for this behavior.
+However, you have to understand that this is one of his only means of defense when he feels in danger.

 Your cat wants to mark his territory with scratching.
 For this, he must leave signs visible to everyone.
 He wants you to understand that you are in his home.
-For its congeners and other animals, you should know that cats have pheromones between the pads.
-When he scratches objects or places, he is warning others that it is his property and that they have no interest in lingering there.
+You should know that cats have pheromones between the pads for their congeners and other animals.
+When he scratches objects or places, he warns others that it is his property and that they have no interest in lingering there.

 Then there's also the fact that they love it.
-We notice that, in some cats, when they receive caresses, the claws come out when they stretch and take advantage of these moments of tenderness.
-It is not an aggressive act, on the contrary, it marks its human companion as its property, demonstrating that it has adopted it.
+We notice that, when some cats receive caresses, the claws come out when they stretch and take advantage of these moments of tenderness.
+He is not an aggressive act; on the contrary, he marks his human companion as his property, demonstrating that he has adopted it.

 Why doesn't a cat use its scratching post?

-Before understanding how to get cat use to scratching posts, even if you understand the reasons that lead your cat to scratch your furniture, you cannot find the reason why he is abandoning the cat scratching post you gave him.
-As with most behavioral issues in felines, there can be a variety of reasons for it attacking your doors, upholstery, or sofas.
+Before understanding how to get cat use to scratching posts, even if you understand the reasons that lead your cat to scratch your furniture, you cannot find why he is abandoning the cat scratching post, you gave him.
+As with most behavioral issues in felines, there can be various reasons for it attacking your doors, upholstery, or sofas.

 How To Get Cat Use To Scratching Posts?

 There are several solutions to make your cat understand that the scratching post has been placed in the house for him.
-First of all, when he scratches your sofas or your belongings, it is strongly advised to ignore him completely.
-It's normal to be a little nervous about the damage done, but know that the more attention you show him, the more he will continue his little work of art on your furniture.
-Indeed, what he wants is that you notice the scratches, pretending that nothing has happened, he will turn to another place.
+First, when he scratches your sofas or belongings, it is strongly advised to ignore him completely.
+It's normal to be a little nervous about the damage done, but know that the more you show him, the more he will continue his little work of art on your furniture.
+Indeed, what he wants is that you notice the scratches, pretending that nothing has happened; he will turn to another place.

 To encourage him to go to his cat scratching post, use treats.
-They are tasty and your little ball of fur will not fail to lick their lips while smelling these delicious smells.
+They are tasty, and your little fur ball will not fail to lick their lips while smelling these delicious smells.

-Another solution is to place the scratching posts prominently in the house, so he can mark his territory and make sure it is in plain sight.
+Another solution is to place the scratching posts prominently in the house, so he can mark his territory and ensure it is in plain sight.

 Choosing the right scratching post for your cat